PlatONnetwork/docs/docs/PlatON经济方案.md

   Each consensus Round produces 250 blocks, of which the 230th block is an election block, used to select 25 verification nodes for the next consensus Round.

-### Published by Energon
+### Published by LAT

-The token in the PlatON public blockchain is called Energon.
-Energon does not have a hard cap, and is divided into initial issuance and additional issuance.
+The token in the PlatON public blockchain is called LAT.
+LAT does not have a hard cap, and is divided into initial issuance and additional issuance.

 #### Initial release

-Energon's initial issuance is distributed to the founding team, PlatON Foundation, academic fund, ecological fund, and private equity issuers in a certain proportion.
+LAT's initial issuance is distributed to the founding team, PlatON Foundation, academic fund, ecological fund, and private equity issuers in a certain proportion.
 This is achieved by writing the allocated account and balance parameter information into the genesis block configuration.
 And introduce the corresponding locking mechanism.

 The initial issuance of locks is controlled through the restricting contract, and the lock-up and unlocking are performed according to the set restricting period.
 The amount of the restricted Token	 cannot be unlocked in advance.
 In order to improve the processing performance of the system, the locking period must be a multiple of the Epoch (10750blocks).
 Therefore, the unlocking point (unlocking block height) of each locking period is the Epoch block (the last block of the Epoch).

-In order to protect the equity of the restricting account, the restricting Energon can be used to verify the pledge and delegate of the node.
-When the pledge or delegate is released, the pledged and delegate Energon returns to the restricting contract.
+In order to protect the equity of the restricting account, the restricting LAT can be used to verify the pledge and delegate of the node.
+When the pledge or delegate is released, the pledged and delegate LAT returns to the restricting contract.

-According to the restricting plan, when the unlocked block is reached, the restricting contract automatically unlocks the corresponding Energon to the restricting account address.
+According to the restricting plan, when the unlocked block is reached, the restricting contract automatically unlocks the corresponding LAT to the restricting account address.

-Assume that the account A's restricting plan is (a total of 1000Energon):
+Assume that the account A's restricting plan is (a total of 1000LAT):

-- Locked for 1 Epoch, locked quantity: 100Energon
+- Locked for 1 Epoch, locked quantity: 100LAT

-- Locked for 2 Epoch, locked quantity: 300Energon
+- Locked for 2 Epoch, locked quantity: 300LAT

-- Locked for 3 Epoch, locked quantity: 600Energon
+- Locked for 3 Epoch, locked quantity: 600LAT

 The unlocking process flow is shown in the following figure:

 <img src="/docs/img/en/PlatON_economic_plan.assets/unlock_the_restricting_normally.png" alt="unlock_the_restricting_normally"/>

-Due to the existence of the locked Energon for pledge or delegate, and the pledge or delegate was returned without expiry, the unlocked block was reached.
+Due to the existence of the locked LAT for pledge or delegate, and the pledge or delegate was returned without expiry, the unlocked block was reached.
 The account balance in the restricting contract was not enough to unlock the amount.
 At this time, the processing method is to fully unlock and record A "number of accounts owed", and check whether there is "number of accounts owed" in each settlement block, and whether the locked balance of the account in the restricting contract is recorded, and if necessary, continue to unlock until the "account owed" returns zero.

-At the same time, it should be pointed out that when restricting Energon is used to verify the node pledge, and the Energon pledged is reduced by penalties, the system will feed back the restricting contract, and deduct the corresponding amount of "locked to be unlocked".
+At the same time, it should be pointed out that when restricting LAT is used to verify the node pledge, and the LAT pledged is reduced by penalties, the system will feed back the restricting contract, and deduct the corresponding amount of "locked to be unlocked".

-#### Energon issue
+#### LAT issue

 The additional issue is mainly to motivate miners to maintain distributed ledgers.
 In the case that pure transaction fees cannot be met as incentives for miners, the additional block issuance will compensate them for the costs and risks.
 At the same time, the continuous issuance can dilute the holder's Token, thereby promoting more people to participate in PoS consensus verification and ensuring a more stable network.